 - Stomach pain.

-A rash, red eyes, hiccups, and internal and external bleeding may be seen in some patients.
+A rash, red eyes, hiccups, and internal and external bleeding may be seen in some people.
 When the rash develops on dark skin, it is often not recognized until the rash begins to peel.

 In pregnant women, abortion (miscarriage) and heavy vaginal bleeding are common Ebola symptoms.